 It also works well on eBay, so there’s no reason why you can’t succeed with it on Facebook.
 If there are local people in your area looking for those same products, you will have customers.

-Just keep in mind that people notice drastically marked-up products, and Facebook users aren’t shy about bashing sellers who try it.
-It is best to price your arbitrage products reasonably and ignore these types of people.
+Keep in mind that people notice drastically marked-up products, and Facebook users aren’t shy about bashing sellers who try it.
+It is best to price your arbitrage products reasonably and ignore baseless complaints.
 Eventually, you’ll receive messages from people looking to buy.

 Search the clearance or sales sections of retail stores like Walmart, Target, and even grocery stores.
 More likely than not, you will find great deals to resell.